aenarete/KiteControllers.jl/README.md

 For a usage example look at the script [test_winchcontroller.jl](./test/test_winchcontroller.jl) .

+### Flight Path Calculator (FPCA)
+The FPCA is a stateless component that calculates the coordinates of the attractor points and turn points that determine the flight path.
+In addition it calculates the desired turn radius of the turns.

+### Flight Path Planner (FPP)
+The Flight Path Planner executes the planned flight path using a state machine.

+### SystemStateControl (SSC)
+While the Flight Path Planner is in charge of calculating the flight path during automated power production, this component handles other system states, like fully manual operation, automated winch control combined with manual steering, parking etc.

 ## Scientific background
 [A Methodology for the Design of Kite-Power Control Systems](https://research.tudelft.nl/en/publications/a-methodology-for-the-design-of-kite-power-control-systems) Chapter 6.3 Winch control (WC)